darcyStephens/OS/README.md

 the plot_performance.py runs the testing script provided and graphs the time it took to execute, these findings were then used to limit the number of threads allowed to run at any given time, with the goal of optimising execution time.

 ## Known Bugs

 No bugs have been found from our testing

 ## Reflection and Self Assessment

-Discuss the issues you encountered during development and testing.
-What problems did you have?
-What did you have to research and learn on your own?
-What kinds of errors did you get?
-How did you fix them?

-What parts of the project did you find challenging?
-Is there anything that finally "clicked" for you in the process of working on this project?
-How well did the development and testing process go for you?

-#### Issues

 The first issue encountered was not knowing how to implement mergesort - which was quickly fixed from some rudimentary research online.
 Then, it was understanding how to use the Threads API - which was fixed by reading the referenced documentation on the assignment page (and the information provided on the assignment page itself).
 Then, it was actually implementing the parallel mergesort, which required some back and forth with debugging, finding more bugs, then debugging again - a common process for learning new implementations.

-#### Findings

-## Sources Used

-If you used any sources outside of the textbook, you should list them here.
-If you looked something up on stackoverflow.com or you use help from AI, and fail to cite it in this section, it will be considered plagiarism and dealt with accordingly.
-So be safe CITE!